 Medical Editor: John P. Cunha, DO, FACOEP

-Protopam (pralidoxime chloride) is used as an antidote to treat poisoning by a pesticide or by a drug used to treat a muscle disorder.
-It is not effective as an antidote for all types of pesticide poisonings.
-It is a cholinesterase reactivator that reverses muscle weakness or paralysis caused by a poison or certain drug overdose.
-Common side effects include pain where the medicine was injected, blurred vision, feeling dizzy or drowsy, headache, or nausea.
+Protopam (pralidoxime chloride) is a cholinesterase reactivator that reverses muscle weakness or paralysis caused by a poison or certain drug overdose used as an antidote to treat poisoning by a pesticide or by a drug used to treat a muscle disorder.
+Protopam is not effective as an antidote for all types of pesticide poisonings.
+Common side effects of Protopam include pain where the medicine was injected, blurred vision, dizziness, drowsiness, headache, or nausea.

 Protopam is given as an intravenous infusion under physician supervision.
 The initial dose is 1000 to 2000 mg, preferably as an infusion in 100 mL of normal saline, over a 15- to 30-minute period.
 Protopam may interact with atropine, reserpine, chlorpromazine, fluphenazine, mesoridazine, perphenazine, prochlorperazine, thioridazine, or trifluperazine.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Protopam should be used only if prescribed.
 It may be harmful to a fetus.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.